|

 Refer also to the video below.

-Poor (Red) – the asset needs to be urgently checked as its condition suggests it may fail soon.
+Poor (Red) – Indicates the asset may fail soon.
+The asset needs to be urgently checked.

-Good (Green) – the asset condition is normal, no intervention is foreseen.
+Good (Green) – The asset condition is normal, and no intervention is foreseen.

 You can do the following functions: